reactioncommerce/reaction-component-library/package/src/components/SelectableList/v1/SelectableList.md

 ##### Bordered

-Pass `isBordered` to get a bordered list:
+Pass the `isBordered` prop to get a bordered list:

 ```jsx noeditor
 const options = [{